Kim Kyung-ah

-Kim Kyungah ([kim.ɡjʌŋ.a]; born May 25, 1977 in Daejeon, South Korea) is a South Korean table tennis player.
+Kim Kyungah ([kim.ɡjʌŋ.a]; born May 25, 1977, in Daejeon, South Korea) is a South Korean table tennis player.
 She was the bronze medalist in women's singles at 2004 Athens Olympics.
 She was 6th in the ITTF world ranking as of March 2013.

-In May 2011, Kim Kyungah qualified for the 2012 Summer Olympics.
+In May 2011, Kim qualified for the 2012 Summer Olympics.
 She was eliminated in the quarter-finals as a single player.
 Her team made it to the bronze medal match, but was defeated by the Singaporean team.